 How Well Does PureVPN Work on Desktop Platforms?

 To tap into all of PureVPN's servers, click the globe icon on the left-hand side.
-That's where you'll see a recommended location (in close proximity to your physical location), any recently used and favorite servers, or you can pick any server manually.
+That's where you'll see a recommended location (in close proximity to your physical location) and any recently used and favorite servers, or you can pick any server manually.

-The support tab lets you check a small group of frequently asked questions, submit a support ticket, or start a live chat (by going to PureVPN's site).
-Next is the 'Refer a Friend' tab, which lets you share a free 30-day PureVPN access with your friends and family.
+Following the support tab, you'll see the 'Refer a Friend' tab, which lets you share free 30-day PureVPN access with your friends and family.
 When they sign up using your link, you'll get a $10 credit.

 The next tab is where you'll discover other products and services that you can get with PureVPN.
-These include PureKeep (a password manager), PurePrivacy (social media privacy tool), PureEncrypt (for secure file encryption), and Family Plan (extends coverage to other family members).
+These include PureKeep (a password manager), PurePrivacy (a social media privacy tool), PureEncrypt (for secure file encryption), and Family Plan (which extends coverage to other family members).

-Interestingly, a new tab lists security tasks for you to complete.
+Interestingly, there's a tab that lists security tasks for you to complete.
 When you finish a few tasks, you'll be rewarded with a 7-day extension on your PureVPN subscription.

 To see your subscription details in the app, just click on the 'user profile' icon.
 In this tab, you'll find your username, email, account and plan type, subscription status, billing cycle, and VPN expiration.
 You also get to access add-ons in this tab.